-You will work one-on-one with top-notch professors who've earned advanced degrees from MIT, Yale, Princeton, Notre Dame, Virginia Tech and Georgia Tech.
+You will work one-on-one with top-notch professors who've earned advanced degrees from universities including MIT, Yale, Princeton, Notre Dame, Standford, Virginia Tech and The University of Texas.
 Eighty-five percent of Trine's engineering faculty have doctorates and one-third are registered professional engineers.
 There are no teaching assistants, and our average class size is 16 students, ensuring you'll interact with faculty and peers in a stimulating learning environment.

 - Design Engineering Technology

 Engineering at Trine means performing actual engineering work.
 Students develop and apply new technologies such as micro-scale cooling of computer chips; semi-conducting materials for thin film transistors; metallic recovery from scrap; hydrogen production from industrial waste; and instruments for use in orthopedic surgery.
-Student groups participate in regional and national competitions, building anything from fire-fighting robots to off-road racing and utility vehicles.
+Student groups participate in regional and national competitions, building anything from fire-fighting robots to off-road utility vehicles and concrete canoes.

-Trine engineering graduates enter the workforce better prepared than their colleagues from other engineering schools.
+Trine engineering graduates enter the workforce well prepared.
 Why?
 The practical skills and experiences they've gained through their senior design projects, the hands-on nature of our laboratories, and internships and co-ops have earned Trine graduates the reputation of being work-ready.
 Trine engineering graduates are highly sought by industry and earn starting salaries above the national average.